SofaPirate/Plaquette/docs/array.rst

 For a general description of arrays, please refer to `this page <https://www.arduino.cc/reference/en/language/variables/data-types/array/>`_.

-Arrays of Plaquette units such as :doc:`DigitalIn`. :doc:`SineOsc`, and :doc:`MinMaxScaler` can be easily created using the following syntax:
+Arrays of Plaquette units such as :doc:`DigitalIn`. :doc:`SineWave`, and :doc:`MinMaxScaler` can be easily created using the following syntax:

 .. code-block:: c++